anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 We had to, had to figure a way out!🙏🏻

-Before we proceed further, let's understand a few relevant kafka terminologies.
+But, before we proceed further, let's understand a few relevant kafka terminologies.
 #### Parition Leaders and Replicas
 Every partition, in ideal conditions is assigned a broker that acts as a leader and has zero or more brokers which act as replicas, governed by the replication factor.
 The leader handles all read and write requests for the partition